terukusu/poker-card-reader/README.md

 # poker-card-reader
-This is a card reader for certain types of online poker.
+This is a card reader for certain types of online poker(Texas Hold'em).
 This tools is only for Mac.

 Looks like this.